 The SDG Lab works with a diverse ecosystem of actors focused on delivering the Agenda 2030.
-It creates a space interdisciplinary cross-sectoral for and collaboration while consistently testing assumptions about what is necessary to achieve the SDGs.
+It creates a interdisciplinary space for and cross-sectoral collaboration while consistently testing assumptions about what is necessary to achieve the SDGs.
 This model strengthens the individual efforts of governments and organisations by amplifying their voices and by providing a platform to experiment and form new partnerships.
 It supports the collective knowledge and expertise within Geneva, making it increasingly relevant and actionable for the implementation of SDGs at national and local levels (see www.sdglab.ch).